jamescherti/quick-sdcv.el/README.md

 The *quick-sdcv* mode enables `outline-minor-mode` by default, allowing sections corresponding to individual dictionaries to be folded.

-While the built-in `outline-minor-mode` functions can be used to open and close these folds, installing **[kirigami.el](https://github.com/jamescherti/kirigami.el)** is highly recommended.
-It enhances the folding experience by providing a more robust and unified interface for folding text.

 To automatically collapse all dictionary entries upon search initialization, enable the following variable:
 ```elisp
 (setq quick-sdcv-fold-on-search t)